gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/ImageText.md

 {% endraw %}

 ## Screen UI example {#UIExample}
-The following examples show how the ImageText template is presented on a screen of the Clova mobile app provided by NAVER.
+The following example shows how the ImageText template is presented in the Clova mobile app distributed by {{ book.OrientedService }}.

 | Thumbnail image with text | Map image with text |
 |-------|-------|